Dick Tidrow: New York Yankees

 Although the Yankees were initially criticized for the aforementioned trade with the Indians, with the deal nicknamed "The Friday Night Massacre", it ultimately turned out in their favor.
 As the season progressed, Tidrow gained more opportunities out of the bullpen.
-His record in 1974 as a starter for the Yankees was 9–9 with a 4.17 ER and a reliever for the Yankees in 1974, he was 2–0 with a 2.45 ERA, and he earned his first career save on September 12 against the Orioles.
+His record in 1974 as a starter for the Yankees was 9–9 with a 4.17 ERA and as a reliever for the Yankees in 1974 was 2–0 with a 2.45 ERA, and Tidrow earned his first career save on September 12 against the Orioles.

 Tidrow appeared in 37 games, all in relief, during the 1975 season.
 With he and Sparky Lyle at the top of their bullpen, the Yankees' bullpen had a 3.19 ERA and twenty saves.
 For his part, Tidrow had a 3.12 ERA and six of the bullpen's twelve wins.
 He was primarily known as a setup man (the pitcher who would come on before the closer), however, he closed 23 games, and earned five saves.

 The 1976 Yankees' bullpen was more dominant than the previous season's.
 Yankees' relievers had a 2.56 ERA and held opposing batters to a .224 average.
 Tidrow was 3–5 with a 2.67 ERA and ten saves over 77.2 innings out of the Yankees' bullpen.
 He also made two emergency starts, both in the second game of doubleheaders, and in both cases, he pitched exceptionally.
 Against the Milwaukee Brewers on June 27, Tidrow pitched seven innings and allowing two runs for his third win of the season.
 On July 6, he exited in the eighth inning after the Kansas City Royals tied the score at two.
 The Yankees scored five in the bottom of the eighth for the win.

 The 1976 Yankees took Tidrow to the postseason for the first time in his career.
 He appeared in three games of the 1976 American League Championship Series with the Kansas City Royals, winning the decisive game five.
 He also appeared in two games of the 1976 World Series against Cincinnati's "Big Red Machine."
 He pitched two innings of scoreless ball in game three; in game four, he surrendered a ninth-inning three-run home run to Johnny Bench that cemented the Reds' four-game sweep of the Series.